alex-robert888/uni/formal_languages_and_compilation_tecnhiques/lab_6/README.md

 # Finite Automata

+## Statement

+Write a program that:

+1. Reads the elements of a FA (from file)

+2. Displays the elements of a finite automata, using a menu: the set of states, the alphabet, all the transitions, the set of final states.

+3. For a DFA, verify if a sequence is accepted by the FA.

+## Finite Automata Model

 ## Input File Specified in EBNF

 letter ::= "A" | "B" | "C" | "D" | "E" | "F" | "G"